aiswaryas97/SeleniumPrj-ImageCheck/README.md

 # SeleniumPrj-ImageCheck

-Image check
-logo of an website is checked using selenium.
+Logo of an website is checked using selenium.